esundahl/route-now/README.md

 Express inspired ultra fast and minimalist router for serverless functions.
 Uses [trouter](https://www.npmjs.com/package/trouter#trouteraddmethod-pattern-handlers) and [qs](https://www.npmjs.com/package/qs)

+**Note:** The api is still in flux.
+I would not use this library yet.

 ```js
 	const Router = require('route-now')
 	const app = Router()